hbeale/shell-novice2/_episodes/03-create.md

 >
 > No matter what editor you use, you will need to know where it searches
 > for and saves files.
 If you start it from the shell, it will (probably)
 > use your current working directory as its default location.
-If you use
-> your computer's start menu, it may want to save files in your desktop or
-> documents directory instead.
-You can change this by navigating to
-> another directory the first time you 'Save As...'
 {: .callout}

 Let's type in a few lines of text.